s-kust/python-backtesting-template/README.md

 Once you've conducted the backtests and reviewed the `output.xlsx` file, attempt to optimize your strategy parameters.
 The code and explanations in the `run_strategy_main_optimize.py` file will assist you in this process.

+Please note that the file `output.xlsx` is created only if the number of tickers is more than one.

 # How Backtests Run

 Like the original `backtesting` package, most work happens within the `next` function of the `Strategy` you create.
 The system calls this function each day of your OHLC data, starting from the first day.